 The term IT field describes those that set up and maintain hardware and systems for users and businesses.
 It applies to those that set up and maintain communication technologies.
 These are people like system administrators, database administrators, network security experts, system engineers, information security analysts, and your local IT customer support guy.

 It’s hard to pin down a specific pay scale for careers in IT, as the subject is broad.
 According to the Bureau of Labor Statistics, database administrators make an average of $90,070 per year in the US.
 On Indeed.com, there are over 160,000 job listings for information technology.
 The requirements for a job in IT vary as much as the positions do.
 However, typically a bachelor’s degree in an information technology field is enough.

 Information Technology vs Computer Science

 Getting a career in computer science is typically more difficult.
-Computer science jobs usually require a master’s degree, often along with years of experience.
+Computer science careers usually require a master’s degree, along with years of experience.
 Degree programs in computer science aren’t easy either.
 In fact, more students drop out of computer science degrees than almost any other field: a staggering 9.8% of students in 2017.

-Information technology is a broad field, but involves creating and maintaining practical and physical systems.
+Information technology is a broad field, but involves creating and maintaining practical and physical information systems.
 Computer scientists work on theoretical computer applications and computational models and are at the cutting edge of computer technology.